Everton-da-Costa/BarmaRidgeBJPS2025/README.md

 ## 🎯 Project Motivation

-The Beta Autoregressive Moving Average (BARMA) model is a powerful tool for analyzing time series data bounded between 0 and 1.
-However, standard parameter estimation using conditional maximum likelihood can suffer from **numerical instability**.
-This often occurs when the log-likelihood function has flat regions, leading to convergence failures or unreliable, implausible estimates.
+The Beta Autoregressive Moving Average ($\beta$ARMA) model is a powerful tool for analyzing time series data bounded between 0 and 1.
+However, standard parameter estimation using conditional maximum likelihood can suffer from **numerical instability**, which often occurs when the log-likelihood function has flat regions, leading to convergence failures or unreliable estimates.

-This project introduces and implements a ridge penalization scheme that adds a penalty term to the log-likelihood function, enhancing its curvature and promoting stable convergence.
+This R package implements a ridge penalization scheme that adds a penalty term to the log-likelihood function, enhancing its curvature and promoting stable convergence.

 The effectiveness of these methods is demonstrated through a detailed case study on modeling the relative humidity in Brasília, Brazil.